What’s in this article

 Conclusion

 The FinTech industry in Malaysia has been growing at an impressive rate.
-Many FinTech companies of Malaysia even offer services to customers in other countries.
-Most importantly, the industry contributed positively towards the growth of the country’s economy while also creating numerous employment opportunities.
+Many FinTech companies in Malaysia even offer services to customers in other countries.
+Most importantly, the sector contributed positively towards the growth of the country’s economy while also creating numerous employment opportunities.

 FAQs